jtablesaw/tablesaw/README.md

 Tablesaw
 =======

-__HELP A GUY OUT:__ If you use tablesaw, please shoot me an email and tell me what you're up to: <ljw1001@gmail.com>  I'm thinking about next steps and would love your input.
-Or, if you decide not to use tablesaw, please me know why.
+__HELP A GUY OUT:__ If you use tablesaw, please shoot me an email and tell me what you're up to: <ljw1001@gmail.com>.
+I'm thinking about next steps and would love your input.
+Or, if you decide not to use tablesaw, please let me know why.
 Thanks!

-__Tablesaw__ is the easiest way to do data science in Java.
+__Tablesaw__ is the shortest path to data science in Java.
 It includes a data-frame, an embedded column-store, and  hundreds of methods to transform, summarize, or filter data.
 If you work with data in Java, it will probably save you time and effort.

 Tablesaw also supports descriptive statistics, data visualization, and machine learning.
-And it scales: With Tablesaw, you can munge a 1/2 billion rows on a laptop and over 2 billion records on a server.
+And it scales: You can munge a 1/2 billion rows on a laptop and over 2 billion records on a server.

 There are other, more elaborate platforms for data science in Java.
-They were designed to work with vast amounts of data, and  require a vast stack and a lot of effort.
+They're designed to work with vast amounts of data, and  require a huge stack and a vast amount of effort.
 All it takes to get started with Tablesaw is one maven dependency:

     <dependency>
         <groupId>com.github.lwhite1</groupId>